FIVAN0/capacitor-sunmi-printer/README.md

 Print an image (2)

-bitmap → image: bitmap object; the biggest width is 384 pixels, and the image can't be printed when exceeding 1M. type → currently two printing methods are available:
+bitmap → image: bitmap object; the biggest width is 384 pixels, and the image can’t be printed when exceeding 1M. type → currently two printing methods are available:
 0 → the same as printBitmap();
 1 → black and white image with a threshold of 200